Ruddigore: fiddle-dee-dee-lightful

 By Cary Ginell soundthink@aol.com

-Subtitled "The Witch's Curse," "Ruddigore" was staged by the Ventura County Gilbert and Sullivan Repertoire Company at the Hillcrest Center for the Arts.
+Subtitled "The Witch 's Curse," "Ruddigore" was staged by the Ventura County Gilbert & Sullivan Repertoire Company at the Hillcrest Center for the Arts.
 The production was highlighted by a haunted gallery of ghostly paintings that come to life.

 The repertory company is a nonprofit organization of Gilbert and Sullivan enthusiasts who present faithful representations of two satirical operettas by librettist W.S.
 Gilbert and composer Sir Arthur Sullivan each season.